typesense/typesense-website/docs-site/content/guide/gin-search-api.md

+---
+description: "Build a Go (Gin) REST API backed by PostgreSQL as source of truth, kept in sync with Typesense for fast typo-tolerant search served via a proxy endpoint."
+---

 # Building a Search API with Go Gin and Typesense

 This guide walks you through building a RESTful search API using Go's Gin framework, PostgreSQL, and Typesense.
 You'll build a backend server that stores data in PostgreSQL as the source of truth, keeps Typesense in sync for fast search, and exposes a clean search API to your frontend clients.